cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   $ emacs ~/.cloudmesh/cloudmesh.yaml

-Change the values makred with TBD that you find here with values that describe you.
+Change the values marked with TBD that you find here with values that describe you.

 .. .. todo:: Hyungro: cm "default username=username $PORTALNAME"